 CFDs are generally used for shorter time periods (days or weeks) as more traditional investments are seen to offer better value over longer periods.

-The contract features a ‘buy’ and a ‘sell’ price (known as the ‘spread’), with an ability for traders to go long (buy) if they believe market prices will rise, or go short (sell) if they believe market prices will fall.
+The contract features a ‘buy’ and a ‘sell’ price (known as the ‘spread’).
+This offers the chance for traders to go long (buy) if they believe market prices will rise, or go short (sell) if they believe market prices will fall.
+Buys or sells are also known as “puts” and “calls”.

 If the market moves in line with the trade, profits from the contract will rise in line with that movement.
 Conversely if the market moves against the trade, losses increase.
 These contracts are often offered with a degree of leverage.
 This increases potential profits – but also potential losses – and therefore carries much greater risk.